 Patients often first notice the deterioration in the winter months when lighting is worse.
 There is no cure for presbyopia, and no way of slowing its progression.
 Without intervention it results in blurred near vision.

-Age related long sightedness (presbyopia) happens because the lens in your eye thickens as you grow older.
-Your eye sees by allowing light to pass through the cornea and lens and focus on the retina at the back of the eye.
+Presbyopia happens because the natural lens stiffens and loses flexibility with age.
+Your eye see by allowing light to pass through the cornea and lens and focus on the retina at the back of the eye.
 In younger people with normal eyesight, the lens flexes so that the light is focused accurately on the retina no matter what the reading distance is.

-Surgical options are available, however.
-It is important to discuss these options with your eye surgeon, who will explain which presbyopia treatment option may be best for you.
+Surgical options for correction of presbyopia have been available for nearly 2 decades and have become increasingly sophisticated.
+The appropriate type of surgery will be determined by your eyes and visual needs and will be discussed by your surgeon who will explain which presbyopia treatment option may be best for you.
 This will depend on a number of factors including the severity of your presbyopia and any other eye conditions you may have.

 All surgeons have been dual fellowship trained at centres of excellence in London and internationally.Read more